 Classrooms – Windows will be open as much as possible and outdoor space can be used.
 Air purifiers will be used to help cleanse the air.

-Cafeteria – Students will remain masked as they receive their food and may take their mask off when eating.
-Our Food Services Manager will ensure all Sonoma County Health Dept. guidelines are met.
+Cafeteria – Our Food Services Manager will ensure all Sonoma County Health Dept. guidelines are met.

-Extra curricular activities – Activities will be modified in order to meet guidelines.
+Extra curricular activities – We will follow all county and state guidelines.
 Students are encouraged to spend time outdoors outside of class time.

 Athletics – Rio will conform to all CDPH and California Interscholastic Federation (CIF) sports restrictions and game/team safety and hygiene protocols.

-Field Trips – All school trips require pre-approval by Administration to ensure COVID precautions are taking place.
-Masks will be worn in vehicles.
+Field Trips – All school trips require pre-approval by Administration to ensure any necessary precautions are taking place.

 International students will be required to follow any government requirements for quarantine after arrival in the US.